 Description

-Cinderella Pumpkin, Cucurbita maxima, is an antique French heirloom, popular in the 1800’s that originated from South America.
+Cinderella Pumpkin, Cucurbita maxima, is an antique French heirloom, popular in the 1800s that originated in South America.
 Not really a true pumpkin, it has flattened shiny red-orange fruits with narrow deep ribbed sections and rough bumpy skin.
 These can grow up to 40 lbs. and are beautiful and decorative.
 The flesh is flavorful and great for cooking and pies.
 The large seeds are good for toasting.

 Planting tips for Cinderella Pumpkin: